 Proofpoint's Targeted Attack Protection (TAP) is an innovative solution that detects malicious activities at various stages of the attack lifecycle.
-TAP uses machine learning algorithms and threat intelligence to identify suspicious behavior patterns associated with lateral movement techniques, such as credential theft or remote code execution.
+TAP uses machine learning algorithms and threat intelligence to identify suspicious behaviour patterns associated with lateral movement techniques, such as credential theft or remote code execution.

 Email Protection Solutions

 Email remains one of the most common vectors for initial infiltration by cybercriminals seeking network lateral movement opportunities.
-Proofpoint's Email Protection Solutions provide robust protection against phishing attempts, malware delivery via email attachments or links, and other tactics to gain entry into your organization's infrastructure.
+Proofpoint's Email Protection Solutions provide robust protection against phishing attempts, malware delivery via email attachments or links, and other tactics to gain entry into your organisation's infrastructure.

 Response With Incident Response Services

-In the event of a lateral movement attack, a quick response is crucial to minimize damage and contain the threat.
+In the event of a lateral movement attack, a quick response is crucial to minimise damage and contain the threat.
 Proofpoint's Incident Response Services provide expert assistance in investigating, containing, and remediating security incidents involving lateral movement techniques.
 These services focus on threat investigation, containment strategies, and remediation assistance.